 Our first stop was a cigar factory not open to the public.
 Despite this, we still got access and a peek into the creation of one of the most sought-after items in the world – Cohiba and Montecristo (Winston Churchill’s favorite) cigars.

 Exploring The Town

 The colorful streets of Trinidad are charming, like no other place on the island of Cuba.
-You can find beautiful handmade linens (which I later bought from Jacqueline’s mother) in local shops, enjoy the quaint town square while soaking up over 500 years of history.
+You can find beautiful handmade linens (which I later bought from Jacqueline’s mother) in local shops, and enjoy the quaint town square while soaking up over 500 years of history.

 While in the city’s center, be sure to stop by The Municipal History Museum.
 It hosts a great overview of the Cuban Revolution from a Cuban perspective (shocking!).
-Despite some of the anti-American capitalism sentiments that can be found inside (such as fuselage from the botched Bay of Pigs invasion, second photo below), it’s very welcoming attraction.
+Despite some of the anti-American capitalism sentiments that can be found inside (such as the fuselage from the botched Bay of Pigs invasion, the second photo below), it’s a very welcoming attraction.
 Everyone, there is very open and would love to have a friendly two-way conversation about the complicated (read: ugly) history between the two governments.

 While Cubans have been given many reasons to dislike Americans (three attempts to buy their island, decades of anti-US propaganda, a crushing embargo, and over 600 assassination attempts on their leader Fidel Castro) they do not.
 As I mentioned in my first post, Cubans love Americans.
 They find us friendly and are excited to meet us.
 Do not let history keep you from visiting.
 I highly encourage you to take the opportunity to learn from our complicated history, especially so we don’t repeat it.